Britain's Prince Philip returns home after treatment

-LONDON — Britain’s Prince Philip returned to Windsor Castle on Tuesday, a month in the hospital during which he was treated for an infection and underwent a heart procedure.
+Britain’s Prince Philip returned to Windsor Castle on Tuesday, after spending a month in the hospital during which he was treated for an infection and underwent a heart procedure.

 Philip, 99, the husband of Queen Elizabeth II, was admitted to the private King Edward VII’s Hospital in London on Feb.
 16, where he was treated for an infection.